By Michael W. Harris

 * * *

-While trying to find a fancy word for my fountain pen and stationary hobby, I eventually discovered the word “stylophile” and with it this essay by Scottish poet Gerry Cambridge.
+While trying to find a fancy word for my fountain pen and stationery hobby, I eventually discovered the word “stylophile” and with it this essay by Scottish poet Gerry Cambridge.
 In it, he beautifully evokes the love and romance of vintage fountain pens.
 Pens that have a long history before they make it into your hand.
 Pens that have written thousands of words before you and, as Cambridge says, have developed personalities all their own.
 They are objects that we could possibly trace their history back to the factory that produced them, or learn about previous owners if they are engraved or have been handed down within a family.

 These pen, sometimes mythical—like the Waterman Ideal #7 with a “Pink” Nib—sometimes ordinary—like the Esterbrook J—are now seen as vintage and are objects of some curiosity by many users more familiar with modern pens.
 The Esterbrook or Waterman, or even the legendary Parker 51 Vacumatic, are pens that most fountain pen users will at least hear about and possibly try at some point if they stay in the hobby long enough.
 However, what so many forget or don’t consider, largely because it doesn’t really matter beyond a philosophical notion, is that these pens were merely pens for use back when they were produced.
 They were common, every day, workhorse pens.
 Some more expensive than others, sure, but there was nothing exceedingly special about them.
 They highly prized nibs of Waterman, or the now super rare Esterbrook interchangeable nibs that might cost you more than the pen itself, were just variants meant for special uses or types of jobs (such as accountant, bookkeeper, stenographer, or nibs more suited for signatures).